Current Version: 1.1.1

 You're in school, your kids are in school, or worse, your kids are in different schools!
 Sure, you can download all of the calendars for the different schedules, hang them on the refrigerator, try to organize everything, etc., etc.

-Or you can spend 5 minutes with SchoolCal, and you'll have all the dates for all the vacations, Late Arrival days, Early Dismissal days, and any other school-related Events neatly written to the iCal calendar(s) of your choice!
+Or you can spend 5 minutes with SchoolCal, and you'll have all the dates for all the vacations, Late Arrival days, Early Dismissal days, and any other school-related Events neatly written to the Calendar of your choice!

 You can view the Help Book for SchoolCal here.

-SchoolCal is a Cocoa application, designed for Snow Leopard.
-It is available at the Mac App Store for $3.99.
+SchoolCal is a Cocoa application, designed for Mountain Lion (OSX 10.8.x).
+It is available at the Mac App Store for US$3.99.